dinismf/cpp_pinball/README.md

 ## Description

 Pinball game developed in C++ as an assignment for the AI &amp; Physics Modelling module during BSc degree.
-The project uses SFML for sprite rendering and a simple custom 2D physics framework for collision detection and impulse generation between circles, rectangles and rotated rectangles.
+The project uses SFML for sprite rendering and a simple custom 2D physics library for collision detection and impulse generation between circles, rectangles and rotated rectangles.
 Movement mechanics also follows EULER method for integration.

 Date: 2014